 Will I be able to buy my real Christmas tree from Forestry England this year?

 Government has said that business selling real Christmas trees can open during the current coronavirus restrictions.
 This means you can support the nation’s forests by purchasing your high quality, sustainably grown British Christmas tree from one of our sites.
 Please check local opening days and times before visiting.

 Will there be rangers on site to help me?

-To protect our staff and visitors and support safe social distancing, some of our visitor centres, information points and ranger stations will remain closed.
-We will have staff at some sites and their focus will be on managing site safety.
+To protect our staff and visitors and support safe social distancing, some of our visitor centres, information points and ranger stations may be closed.
+Where we have staff on site their focus will be on managing site safety.
 Please check our forest information pages before travelling to see what’s available.

-In order to keep visitors, volunteers, staff and the local community safe, the number of people who can visit Westonbirt at one time has been limited.
+In order to keep visitors, volunteers, staff and the local community safe, the number of people who can visit Westonbirt, The National Arboretum at one time has been limited.